nam-vuhoang/supermetrics-assignment/README.md

 ### Dashboard page

 The Dashboard page has two very different views: the pivot table with statistics for all users (see Figure 3) and the dashboard for a single user Figure 4).
-However, when someone opens the dashboard, he wants to switch quickly between dashboard pages without delay.
-The good thing is that these statistical data can be calculated and requested from backend all together in one ***query fetchFullStats*** (see above).
-Moreover, this is the most optimal way because it avoids the duplication of fetching filtering and calculating data.
+However, when someone opens the dashboard, he or she wants to switch quickly between dashboard pages without delay.
+The good thing is that these statistical data can be calculated and requested from backend all together by only one ``query fetchFullStats`` (see above).
+Moreover, this is the most optimal way because it avoids the duplication of fetching filtering and calculating statistical data.

-Therefore, I used the *static-site generation* (SSG) approach for this page.
+Therefore, I used the *static-site generation (SSG)* approach for this page.
 It involves two specific **Next.js** methods: ``getStaticPaths()`` and ``getStaticProps()``.
 The first fetchs all user IDs and the seconds fetchs all the statistical data.

 <figure>